Healthcare UX

 • Offer gentle progress indicators

-Digital intake can feel warm and human, if it’s designed that way.
+Digital intake can feel warm and human, if it's designed that way.
+This is an opportunity to address gaps in care and improve health literacy.

 4. Clarity Over Complexity During the Visit